MakerPrepLA/makerprepla/lessons/lesson10(functions)/lesson10.md

 Where square brackets are missing their 'tops' (in the formula) the **remainder must be discarded** (i.e. rounded down).

+PLEASE NOTE: In this formula, January and February are special.
+January refers to the 13th month of the previous year, and February refers to the 14th month of the previous year.
+For example, January 22, 1995 would equal 13/22/1994, and February 15, 2017 would equal 14/15/2016.
+Other months are treated normally, so December 13, 1989 would be 12/13/1989.

 Write a function that takes a month, day, and year as arguments and returns the day of the week using Zeller's formula (not just the number).
 How you implement your arguments/parameters is up to you.